molloy-lab/ck-phylo-workshop/day1/activityD.md

 Lastly, let's evaluate the estimated tree by computing pseudolikelihood with [PhyloNetworks](https://crsl4.github.io/PhyloNetworks.jl/latest/).
 The pseudolikelihood function computes the expected quartet concordance factors (CFs) from the model species tree as well as the observed quartet CFs from the input gene trees; thus, goodness of fit can also be evaluated.

-0. Remove the quartet support from the TREE-QMC tree e.g.
+0. Remove the branch support information from the TREE-QMC tree e.g. use the command:
 ```
 cat treeqmc.tre | sed "s/\'/\n/g" | sed '/^\[/d' | tr -d "\n" > treeqmc_noqs.tre
 ```